AdobeDocs/uix/src/pages/getting-started/preview-extension-locally/index.md

 https://experience.adobe.com/?ext=https://localhost:9080&repo=<CURTOMER_AEM_HOST>#/@<CUSTOMER_IMS_ORG>/aem/cf/admin/
 ```

+So to create you url you can just open content fragment admin on AEM and modify the url by adding `?devMode=true&ext=https://localhost:9080`.
+Plese pay attention to the port of you localhost, it can be different then 9080.
+When you create correct url, you should be able to see your extenstion there.

 The system will process these parameters, making it work as if the extension was published.

 <InlineAlert variant="info" slots="text" />